 The key message is adopting a healthy lifestyle.
-Combine exercise, healthy eating, work play balance, body awareness, purchasing quality of quantity (bras) and avoiding excess of anything, will put you in good stead.
+Combine exercise, healthy eating, work play balance, body awareness and quality bras, and avoid anything in excess to put you in good stead.

 A woman’s breasts will fluctuate with weight.
-Maintaining a healthy BMI (Body mass index) will help to reduce your risk of carrying excess fat on your body.
+Maintaining a healthy BMI will help to reduce your risk of carrying excess fat on your body.

-- Exercise such as swimming, tennis, yoga and or Pilates to name a few, all use a lot of upper body strength.
+Exercise such as swimming, tennis, yoga and/or Pilates, all use a lot of upper body strength.
 Keeping the upper body moving and active will help to strengthen muscles and keep them lean.

-It has been suggested that eating lots of antioxidant rich foods (fruit and vegetables) may help to reduce the appearance of wrinkles (sagging) and leave you with a much more supple looking skin.
+It has been suggested that eating lots of antioxidant rich foods (fruit and vegetables) may help to reduce the appearance of wrinkles, and leave you with a much more supple looking skin.

 Avoid crash diets as large amounts of sudden weight loss can leave you with excess skin and are not necessarily healthy for you.
-Starving your body can leave you feeling tied and irritable and may leave you with a less than desirable look.
+Starving your body can leave you feeling tired and irritable.

 Our body is made up of a large percentage of water.
 Drink water regularly throughout the day to help preserve the skins elasticity.